 Get the right locks: Wooden front doors should ideally have five lever mortice deadlock, which are simple to install.
 Alternatively, three point multi-locking systems can be fixed to PVC-u external doors.
 Read more about house lock types with our dedicated guide.

 Extra security: Also consider window locks, door chains, burglar alarms and security lights and time switches.
-There’s a vast range of security options out there to put your mind at rest, so do your research.
+There’s a vast range of security options out there to put your mind at rest, so its important to do your research.
+You may want to start by reading our smart homes page.

 CCTV: This might be an option if you’re particularly worried, to help detect any crime.
 But, you’ll need to put up signs to warn people about the cameras, and to ensure they are used correctly.
 Legally, you can only film the exterior of a rented property.